 This is surprisingly hard for many people because they kind of just happen into the position they’re in.
 Whether you’re tasked with running a family business that’s been passed down, or you started out closing deals in your parent’s garage, it’s hard to know your current brand from the inside of the company.
 That’s why it can be helpful to get a fresh opinion on where you’re winning, and where you can improve.

 Unfortunately, most web designers won’t get so specific with you about your bottom line.
-There are many, many great coders and UI/UX designers out there but what differentiates us is our implementation of marketing and psychological branding tactics.
+There are many, many great coders and UI/UX designers out there.
+However, what differentiates us is our company is the combination of a solid digital marketing strategy, with strategic psychological triggers that influence buying decisions.
 We seduce customers, taking the bulk of the work out of closing the sale.
 This reduces the need to micro-manage your employees and saves you time, helping your sales process to work like a well-oiled machine.

 These things are very important to know when selecting a web designer for your small business.